Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 6.  *Small scale variation*;

 <div class="rmdnote">
 <p>In statistical terms, the main objective of soil mapping is to describe the spatial complexity of soils, then represent this complexity using maps, summary measures, mathematical models and simulations.
-From the application point of view, the main objective of soil mapping is to accurately predict response of a soil(-plant) ecosystem to various soil management strategies.</p>
+From the application point of view, the main application objective of soil mapping is to accurately predict response of a soil(-plant) ecosystem to various soil management strategies.</p>
 </div>

 Soil mappers do their best to try explain the first two items above and